Student Research Opportunities

 Frequently Asked Questions

-The University of Arizona College of Veterinary Medicine (UA-CVM) houses the largest faculty group dedicated to studying how the human-animal relationship can affect the health of animals, humans, and our communities.
-Currently, UA-CVM research faculty consists of:
+The University of Arizona College of Veterinary Medicine houses the largest faculty group dedicated to studying the impact of the human-animal relationship on the health of animals, humans, and our communities.
+Currently, Arizona CVM research faculty consists of:

 Prospective students who wish to pursue graduate study under the mentorship of these faculty will complete their degrees through the College of Science’s Psychology Ph.D. program.
 Thus, prospective students will apply through the Psychology PhD program (not CVM), and will indicate a desire to work with a specific UA-CVM faculty.
 Below, we outline some frequently asked questions (FAQ) about this process.